Skip to content

 Why Visit Death Valley?

 Although Death Valley may seem desolate or unexciting, it is a fantastic destination to explore.
-The desert is secretly thriving with wildlife and plants, and it is only when you take a closer look that you begin to notice the valley’s beauty.
+The desert is secretly thriving with wildlife and plants, and only when you look closer can you notice the valley’s beauty.

 Death Valley is also a fascinating destination due to its past.
 The remnants of the mines from the California Gold Rush tell stories of what life was like for prospectors living in the new frontier.

-For anyone with an interest in US history, Death Valley is the perfect place to explore.
+The valley is the perfect place for anyone interested in US history to explore.
 And, even if you’re not a history buff, the stunning vistas and endless hiking trails will make a trip to Death Valley one to remember.

 How to Get to Death Valley

 For tourists visiting California from another US state or a different country, you will most likely fly into Los Angeles International Airport (LAX), one of the busiest airports in the USA.
-However, Los Angeles is quite far from Death Valley.
+However, Los Angeles is quite far from the valley.

 Death Valley is approximately 270 miles from Los Angeles.
-If you choose to drive from LA to the park, it will take over 5 hours to reach your destination, with additional time added on for any stops you make along the way.
+If you drive from LA to the park, it will take over 5 hours to reach your destination, with additional time added for any stops you make.

 Death Valley 9

 Travelling from San Francisco to Death Valley is even less ideal.
-The national park is over 500 miles away from the city, which means it takes about 8 hours to drive from San Francisco to Death Valley.
+The national park is over 500 miles from the city, so it takes about 8 hours to drive from San Francisco to the valley.

 If you must travel from San Francisco, consider making it a road trip.
-The route has fantastic scenic views, and there are many interesting places to stop along the way.
+The route has fantastic scenic views and many exciting places to stop.
 A 3-day trip from San Francisco to Death Valley is a great way to spend a long weekend holiday.

 The short distance and drive time allows tourists to take day trips from Los Vegas to Death Valley.
-If you’re on holiday in Sin City and are looking for things to do that aren’t gambling, exploring Death Valley is a wonderful option.
+Exploring Death Valley is a beautiful option if you’re on holiday in Sin City and looking for things that aren’t gambling.

 How Much Time Do You Need at Death Valley?

-Although day trips are popular at Death Valley, there really isn’t enough time in one day to fully explore the national park.
+Although day trips are popular at the valley, there isn’t enough time in one day to fully explore the national park.
 It is the largest national park in the United States, after all.
 At a minimum, 2 days are needed to see all of the best attractions at Death Valley.

-If you have time to spend 3 days at Death Valley National Park, you will be able to see the main attractions as well as some lesser-known areas.
+If you have 3 days at Death Valley National Park, you can see the main attractions and lesser-known areas.
 If you have extra time during your visit, check out some of the longer hikes throughout the park.

 Death Valley 6

-When is the Best Time to Visit Death Valley?
+When is the Best Time to Visit the Valley?

-Death Valley National Park is open all year; even during winter, the weather is warm and perfect for exploring the desert, although it does cool down significantly at night.
+Death Valley National Park is open all year; even during winter, the weather is warm and perfect for exploring the desert, although it cools significantly at night.
 However, some months of the year are better than others for a visit.

-Due to the extremely hot weather in Death Valley during the peak summer months, they are not popular times for tourists to explore the park.
-The normal season for tourists is from Mid-October to Mid-May.
+Due to the scorching weather in the valley during the peak summer months, they are not popular times for tourists to explore the park.
+The regular season for tourists is from mid-October to mid-May.
 These months do not have as high temperatures.

 What to Bring to Death Valley

-Depending on the time of year you visit Death Valley, it can be very hot and dry.
-Any trip to Death Valley will require water, sun protection, and spare clothing, but it is smart to bring extra during the summer months.
+Depending on the time of year you visit the valley, it can be boiling and dry.
+Any trip to the valley will require water, sun protection, and spare clothing, but it is wise to bring extra during the summer months.

-A cooler is also recommended for any holiday in Death Valley.
-If you plan on hiking, you may be too far from a restaurant or store for every meal.
-It is important to keep a cooler full of water, lunch, and snacks with you while you’re out in the heat.
+A cooler is also recommended for any holiday in the valley.
+If you plan hiking, you may be too far from a restaurant or store for every meal.
+Keeping a cooler full of water, lunch, and snacks with you while you’re out in the heat is essential.

-Although there is not much cell phone service in Death Valley, you will not want your phone to run out of battery.
-The scenery is so beautiful that you’re sure to want photos of your visit.
+Although there is not much cell phone service in the valley, you will not want your phone to run out of battery.
+The scenery is so beautiful that you will want photos of your visit.
 To keep your phone charged, bring a battery pack that fits in your backpack.

 Death Valley 5